Zachary Massey

 Assistant Professor

 Dr. Massey is a team scientist with experience working on multi-disciplinary research projects.
 He earned a Ph.D. in 2019 from the University of Oklahoma, where he studied health communication and persuasion.
-In 2021, Dr. Massey completed a two-year post-doctoral fellowship at the Georgia State University School of Public Health.
-As a postdoc, he was funded through a NIDA/FDA grant and collaborated on projects from the National Institutes of Health and the Robert Wood Johnson Foundation.
+In 2021, Dr. Massey completed a post-doctoral fellowship at the Georgia State University School of Public Health.
+As a postdoc, he worked on projects funded by the National Institute on Drug Abuse and collaborated on projects funded by the National Institutes of Health and the Robert Wood Johnson Foundation.
 Dr. Massey joined the Missouri School of Journalism in 2021 as an Assistant Professor in Strategic Communication.

-Dr. Massey uses quantitative (primary) and qualitative research methods.
+Dr. Massey uses qualitative and quantitative methods.
 He has published in high-impact journals in areas related to his research program, including public policy (e.g., International Journal of Drug Policy), research methods (e.g., Communication Methods and Measures), and theory development (e.g., Journal of Media Psychology).
+He directs the Science Communication and Health Lab at the University of Missouri.
+Dr. Massey is the principal investigator on a K01 award from the National Institute on Drug Abuse.

 Past works can be found at the following sites: